Your Guide To Understanding The MERS And Its Relationship To Your Mortgage

 Use Digital Lookup Tools

 You can also rely on digital tools to look up the owner of your mortgage.
 Start with the loan lookup tools offered by Fannie Mae and Freddie Mac.
-These two government agencies own most mortgage loans originated in the United States.
+These two government agencies own most of the mortgage loans originated in the United States.

-To use Fannie Mae's Loan Lookup tool, you'll need to enter your name, street address and the last four digits of your Social Security number.
+To use Fannie Mae's Loan Lookup Tool, you'll need to enter your name, street address and the last four digits of your Social Security number.
 Once you do, Fannie Mae will tell you if it owns your mortgage.
 Freddie Mac's Loan Look-Up Tool works in the same way.

 Knowing if Fannie or Freddie owns your home can be especially important if you want to refinance your mortgage loan but you don't have enough equity in your home.